Updated: Aug 7

 It had nothing to do with racism, it had all to do with the fact the girl was twice my size and five years older!
-She could have been Chinese, but the beatings were real.
+She could have been of any color or race, but the beatings were real.
 We are all the same.
 We are all people.
 Some of us, just happen to be worse than others.

 My dad — who was at the time hiding from the "new government” — was unable to protect me from further beatings until he started to walk me to and from school every day.
 I felt so bad for him.
 The abuser had gotten us both.
 I do remember that at least he tried and I love him for it until this day.

 A third Angel who comes to mind is the attorney who helped me with my divorce.
 She passed away a few months ago.
 Her name was Janis Jasmine.
 My "divorce from hell" lasted two and one half years.

 My ex-husband was bent on destroying me.
 He hired attorneys that were abusive and basically sociopaths.
 One in particular started to scream and point at me in front of my attorney (he later died of a stroke.)
 She took me by the arm and had me stand behind her.
 She pointed at the evil attorney while saying, "Don't you ever talk to or point towards my client that way."
 He could not believe it.
 God I love her for it!

 This was my first lesson in adult life against abuse... you do not have to take it!
 It started to open my eyes to what abuse was and how I could not only help myself but others.
 I have done some work, but it is never finished.
 Shit, I can still get abused in my own kitchen!